TabularEditor/TabularEditorDocs/te3/powerbi-xmla-pbix-workaround.md

 This will save the remote model into the Power BI Project that will now contain the model metadata.

 ## Step 3.1: Remove incremental refresh partitions and create new (Optional)
-Use the Convert Incremental Refresh script bellow to delete incremental refresh partitions and create a single partition for each table containing the expression used in the incremental refresh expression.
+Use the Convert Incremental Refresh script below to delete incremental refresh partitions and create a single partition for each table containing the expression used in the incremental refresh expression.

 ## Step 4: Save to .pbix and open this file in Power BI Desktop